 A rendering of the 14-story apartment building in Grand Rapids proposed by Brookstone Capital.
 Image via Progressive AE

-Instead of paying property taxes on those apartments, Brookstone Capital will pay the city 4 percent of its annual rental income from the low-income apartments.
+Instead of paying property taxes on the residences, Brookstone Capital will pay the city 4 percent of the total revenue it collects from rent each year for the next 40 years.
+The PILOT does not apply to the commercial space.